proyecto-de-alumnos-2020/situm/README.md

     <plugin name="situm-cordova-plugin" spec="file:../situm-cordova-plugin" />

+## Firebase Configuration

+Firebase configuration file can be found it `src/firebaseConfig.ts`.
+In order to define a new firebase project you should go to https://console.firebase.google.com/ and:

+- Create a new project.

+- Register a web project.

+- Copy the given credentials to `src/firebaseConfig.ts`.

 ## Run Android version

 - **Run from command line**: `$ ionic cordova run android -l --ssl`